chinmay4382/Bag-of-Words-Meets-Bags-of-Popcorn/data set/README.md

 # Kaggle: Bag of Words Meets Bags of Popcorn

-*Information extracted from the [Kaggle corresponding page](https://www.kaggle.com/c/word2vec-nlp-tutorial/data)*.
+*The data set can be downloaded from [Kaggle page](https://www.kaggle.com/c/word2vec-nlp-tutorial/data)*.

 ### Data Set